Tutorial

 Set a different address/port and home directory:

-See python -m pyftpdlib -h for a complete list of options.
+See python3 -m pyftpdlib -h for a complete list of options.